language en

 IRI: https://meta.linked.archi/eaonapage/onto#Exemption

-A governance decision to grant a temporary deviation from established standards or principles for a specific initiative, typically with conditions and a remediation timeline.
+A governance decision to grant a temporary deviation from established standards or principles for a specific initiative.

 has super-classes